xmidt-org/docs/content/docs/operating/getting_started/petasos.md

 ```
 Where HOSTNAME is your DNS record, docker container, or ip address.

-_**NOTE**_: if you have certs available change http to https.
-HTTP should never
+_**NOTE**_: if you have domain or host certificates available we recommend
-be run in production.
+always running the service (and all components in the service) in https mode.

 ## Consul
 For a consul managed list of talarias, the petasos configuration should look similar to the example below: